TobiOlajumoke/aws-bootcamp-cruddur-2023/journal/week0.md

 -  Now we set up MFA for the [user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html)

+- we can login into our IAM user after inputing the MFA code

 - Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts